What is Fentanyl?

 Adjunct, or supplementary, medications are helpful during medical detox too.
 Antidepressants can help with depressive symptoms; antihistamines can assist with insomnia or restlessness; medications to ease gastrointestinal distress can address nausea, vomiting, cramps, and diarrhea; and nonsteroidal anti-inflammatory agents can soothe muscle aches, Pain Treatment Topics reports.
 The blood pressure medication clonidine is also a popular adjunct medication used off-label to treat opioid withdrawal symptoms, as it can help regulate heart rate, blood pressure, and body temperature.

 Medical detox can be highly beneficial in helping to safely and smoothly remove fentanyl from the body and achieve a healthy physical balance.
-When it is followed with a substance abuse treatment program that uses both therapeutic and pharmaceutical tools, cravings and other negative psychological and behavioral symptoms of substance abuse and addiction can be improved and managed on a long-term basis.
+When it is followed with a substance abuse treatment program that uses both therapeutic and pharmaceutical tools, cravings and other negative psychological and behavioral symptoms of substance abuse and addiction can be improved and managed long-term.

 Reclaim Your Life From Fentanyl Withdrawal

-Fentanyl addiction is a condition that can cause major health problems such as an overdose.
-We Level Up Washington treatment center can provide you, or someone you love, the tools to recover from this with professional and safe treatment.
+Fentanyl addiction is a condition that can cause significant health problems, such as an overdose.
+We Level Up Washington treatment center can provide you, or someone you love, the tools to recover from this with professional and safe primary mental health treatment.
 Feel free to call us to speak with one of our counselors.
-We can inform you about this condition and give you clarity about issues like the fentanyl withdrawal symptoms.
+We can inform you about this condition and clarify issues like fentanyl withdrawal symptoms.
 Our specialists know what you are going through.
 Please know that each call is private and confidential.